morrownr/8821au-20210708/Bridged_Wireless_Access_Point.md

 Reduce overall power consumption and overclock the CPU a modest amount.

 Note: All items in this step are optional and some items are specific to the Raspberry Pi 4B.
-If installing to a Raspberry Pi 3b or 3b+ you will need to use the appropriate settings for that hardward.
+If installing to a Raspberry Pi 3B or 3B+ or other Pi you will need to use the appropriate settings for that hardward.

 ```